pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log(findHighestFrequency(buffaloWords));
 ```

 We need to return two values: the word and the count.
-We'll store it as an object, the word being the key and the count being the value
+We'll store it as an object, the word being the key and the count being the value.

 Then, we will loop over each key and check if it has the highest count.
-If it has the highest count, then we will store it as the new value, if it does not have a higher count, we will not update the object.
+We will store it as the new value if it has the highest count.
+We will not update the object if it does not have a higher count.

 ```js
 const findHighestFrequency = (wordsObj) => {